Is healthy drinking possible? If you are going to imbibe, here are some tips how to drink healthier.

 There are a few supplements on the market that have been shown to help with detoxification and drinking.
 Of course, always check with your doctor before starting any new supplements to make sure they’re ok for you.

-Activated charcoal is a great detoxifier when used correctly (this is my favorite).
+Activated charcoal is a great detoxifier when used correctly (this is my favorite coconut charcoal).
 It adheres to any toxins in the body and then removes it.
 This applies to food too and can be good for food poisoning.
 Don’t take charcoal within an hour of any prescriptions or medications, however, since it can absorb that too and interfere with its efficacy.

 You lose glutathione when you drink and glutathione plays an important role in your body’s detoxification.
 Seeing as you want glutathione to help escort the ethanol out of your system, it can be helpful to supplement with it.
-I like this one.
+I like this Glutathione supplement.

 NAC has been shown to help increase glutathione and decrease some the toxicity that occurs with drinking.
 When paired with thiamine, it’s supposed to be very effective.
 People seem to like this “hangover helper” on Amazon, but I can’t say I’ve tried it before.